Should you seal your paving? If so, when should you seal and which sealant is best?

 We always advise sealing your paving, whether it’s Natural Stone or Porcelain.

-The main reason that we advise sealing the slabs is to help to protect your stone against staining.
+Sealing your slabs helps to protect your stone against staining.
 Natural stone is porous and will absorb liquid from anything left on the surface.
-This may not seem like much of an issue when considering rainwater, but keep in mind that this goes for anything.
-The last thing you want is a patio stained with muddy footprints or BBQ grease!
+This may not seem like much of an issue when considering rainwater, but keep in mind that this goes for anything, such as muddy footprints or grease stains from a family BBQ.

-Organic matter can also leave marks behind.
-Things like wet leaves, bird droppings and moss can all leave stains and once anything is drawn into the surface of your stone, removing it can be very tricky.
+Wet leaves, bird droppings and moss can all leave stains too and once anything has set into the surface of your stone, removing it can be very tricky.

-Sealing will also prevent excess moisture from building up within natural stone which will help to prevent frost damage as well as the growth of moss, mould and algae.
+Sealing will also prevent excess moisture from building up within natural stone, helping to prevent frost damage and the growth of moss, mould or algae.

 When Should I Seal My Slabs?

-The best time to seal your slabs will vary depending on the results that you are looking for and the decision on when to seal is really a balancing act between allowing the stone to weather and the level of protection that you’re looking for.
+The best time to seal your slabs will vary depending on the results that you are looking for and the decision on when to seal is a balancing act between allowing the stone to weather and the level of protection you need.

 Sealing your slabs before laying will always help to protect against staining during installation.
 This can sometimes be a little more work as sealing individual slabs will naturally take longer than sealing the full patio once laid, but can be worth the time and effort.

 What Should I Use To Seal My Slabs?

 Sealers are widely available online or from builders merchants and always be sure to do your research on whether the particular sealer you are choosing is suitable for your stone type.
 We always recommend using the LTP Product Selector to help make your decision.

 We stock a range of LTP products and you’ll find out best-sellers below.
 See our full range here.

 What To Avoid